 Who will benefit from the results?

-Another hope is to help vitalise politics by clarifying the close connections between environmental issues and many other central political questions about future options.
+Another hope is to help vitalise politics by clarifying the close connections between more-than-human environmental issues and many other central political questions about future options.
 The programme also seeks to spread impulses for various organised activities that, on a non-profit or professional basis, develop new ways of meeting green challenges through new forms of cooperation — social, political and economic.